camilomontenegro/cv/README.md

 5 mockups, each one for every module that I defined at the beginning of this article.

-Now I need to create some of the activities that I'll do.
+Now I need to create some of the activities that I'm going to do.

 This part is a little complex, so, I'm going to simplify the process.
 I'm gonna make a basic baseline (without dates) with some activities per interface, and I'm gonna put them on Trello, which is a pretty good tool for get a Kanban board.

 I made an structure to define the project better.
-I know, is an small project, maybe doesn't require so much, but, I'd rather this way to avoid noise in my execution.
+I know, is a small project, maybe doesn't require so much, but, I'd rather this way to avoid noise in my execution.

 ![enter image description here](https://lh3.googleusercontent.com/tlLbnJoiji_F3-b0PEZDDW3WV2P_oDmZTc5-5t3L23LpA1lsWXkB0nd0vwcB5uQj7AG6nHpFqZ7H=s428 "General baseline")

-Through the above list, I am trying to define every stage on my project.
+Through the above list, I am trying to define every stage of my project.
 Some of them are done, another are on the way, and the rest is waiting.

 In less than 140 characters, is just a little document that explains that I'm making an application with client side, and server side.